Education provided by ARU is Gold standard

 This course is accredited by the Royal College of Surgeons, so you can be sure you'll graduate with the skills you need to succeed as an Operating Department Practitioner.

-Lecturer an Interim Director of Academic Quality
+Director of Academic Quality

 Clinical Skills Tutor

 Our Operating Department Practice BSc (Hons) is validated by the Health & Care Professions Council (HCPC), meaning when you graduate you’ll be eligible to register as an Operating Department Practitioner.
 Most of our students have secured jobs in their third year of study.

 As an ODP your career options are wide-ranging, and could see you specialise in any number of areas including anaesthesia, intensive care work, joining a transplant team or even being involved with helicopter emergency services and management.

 "I am enjoying each area of the role so much, it just feels impossible to choose.
 I feel incredibly lucky that I have a great placement location and I hope that I can work here when I qualify to develop my skills further."Sophie

 BSc (Hons) Operating Department PracticeRead Sophie's blog